akoziy98/simple_web_app_for_elasticsearch_usage/README.md

   ### Distribution of text creation datetime at last n months

   Second one endpoint get parameter n, and returns distribution of datetimes at last n months.
 It returns sorted datetimes, from the most modern to the oldest.
+If you try to get distribution of texts creation time at February, with the current date 29, 30 or 31, an error will occur.
+As example, if now is 2021-11-29, then query with n = 9 will return message "Internal Server Error".
 This query runs as:

   http://127.0.0.1:8001/documents/dates/lastmonths/24/